jesalmandalia/computer-vision-rock-paper-scissors/README.md

 The `get_user_choice()` function asks the user to input their choice.
 The user's choice is then converted into lowercase for consistency.
 The user's choice is returned as a string.

 ## get_winner(computer_choice, user_choice)
-The `get_winner(computer_choice, user_choice)` function takes two arguments, `get_computer_choice()` and `get_user_choice()`.
+The `get_winner(computer_choice, user_choice)` function takes two arguments, `computer_choice` and `user_choice`.
 The computer and user choice is compared and the winner following the game logic is decided.
 If the user wins "You won!" is printed and if the user loses "You lost" is printed.
 When the user and the computer have made the same choice "It is a tie!" is printed.
-If none of these conditions is met then there is an error with the user input and a message saying "Invalid choice!
-Please choose Rock, Paper, or Scissors." is printed.
+If none of these conditions is met then there is an error with the user input and a message saying "Your choice was not recognised.
+Please try again!" is printed.

 ## play()